Age and Driving

 Have your hearing checked annually.
-If hearing aids are prescribed, make sure they are worn while driving.
+If you need hearing aids, make sure you wear them while driving.
 Be careful when opening car windows, though, as drafts can sometimes impair a hearing aid's effectiveness.

-Talk with a doctor about the effects that ailments or medications may have on your driving ability.
-For example, if you have glaucoma, you may find tinted eyeglass lenses useful in reducing glare.
+Talk with a doctor about how ailments or medications can affect your driving ability.
+For example, if you have glaucoma, tinted eyeglasses can help to reduce glare.

 Get plenty of sleep.
 Getting enough sleep is essential to driving well.
-If there are problems, try to improve nighttime sleep conditions and talk with your doctor about the effect of any sleep medications on driving.
+Ensure that you’re sleeping well and talk with your doctor about the effect sleep medications may have on your driving.

 Find the right car and any aids you need for safe driving

 If required, an occupational therapist or a certified driving rehabilitation specialist can prescribe equipment to make it easier to steer your car or to operate the foot pedals.
 Otherwise:

 - Choose a vehicle with automatic transmission, power steering, and power brakes.